roscoe81/Home-Manager-Display/README.md

   The relevant pixel changes from red to green to blue as the humidity increases.
 ### Indoor Air Quality Levels
   The relevant pixel changes from green to red as the air quality deteriorates.
-### Airconditioner Heating/Cooling/Fan States
+### Airconditioner Heating/Cooling/Fan States and Filter Status
-  The relevant pixel is orange for heat, cyan for cool and white for fan.
+  The relevant aircon state pixel is orange for heat, cyan for cool and white for fan mode.
+A second pixel is set to red if the aircon filter requires cleaning.
 ### Door Sensors
 The relevant pixel is green for door closed and yellow for door opened.